 All large items must be placed in a locker prior to proceeding to the ride.
 Small items (no larger than a cell phone) may be placed in a small compartment on the ride vehicle.
 You will retrieve your belongings when you exit.
 If you forget your locker number, there is a screen that you can scan to remind you.

-Will there be attraction photos on TRON Lightcycle Run?
+Are there attraction photos on TRON Lightcycle Run?

 Yes!
-An on-ride PhotoPass photo and video will be available after riding.
+An on-ride PhotoPass photo and video are available after riding.
 Be sure to wear a MagicBand, MagicBand+ or enable your phone's Bluetooth to automatically link your media to the My Disney Experience app.

 Do I need to watch the movie to understand the ride?